vestrel00/contacts-android/docs/entities/redact-apis-and-entities.md

 The `redactedCopy` function will return an actual copy of the entity, except with sensitive data redacted.
 In addition to logging, this will allow consumers to do cool things like implementing a redacted contact view!
 Imagine a button that the user can press to redact everything in their contact form.
 Cool?
 Yes!
 Useful?
-Maybe? :grin:
+Maybe?

 Redacted copies have `isRedacted` set to true to indicate that data has already been redacted.